Baked Sweet Potatoes with a Five Star Feta Salad

 - Preheat the oven to 200°C (400°F).

-- Wash the potatoes and rub a coat of olive oil and salt on the skin.
+- Wash the potatoes and rub a coat of olive oil and salt on the skin.1 tsp olive oil, 2 sweet potato, Salt to taste

-- While they’re cooking, cut or crumble the feta/cheese, cut olives,cherry tomatoes, basil, peel and dice the onion and mix it all up in a salad bowl.
+- While they’re cooking, cut or crumble the feta cheese, cut olives, cherry tomatoes, cucumber, peel and dice the onion and mix it all up in a salad bowl.5 oz low fat feta cheese, 1 handful olives, 12 cherry tomatoes, 1 small red onion, ⅓ cucumber

-- Put the basil, cumin, cayenne pepper, fresh ground pepper, grated garlic, olive oil and lemon in a cup and stir well.
+- Put the basil, cumin, cayenne pepper, ground pepper, grated garlic, olive oil and lemon juice in a cup and stir well.½ tsp cumin, ground, ½ tsp cayenne pepper, ¼ tsp black pepper, 1 tsp olive oil

 - Add the contents of the cup to the salad bowl and stir well.